lathika024/DEMULTIPLEXER1TO4/README.md

 # aim
-To simulate and synthesis multiplexer using vivado 2023.2
+To simulate and synthesis demultiplexer using vivado 2023.2

 # apparatus
 vivado 2023